Felanbird/Chatterino-Nightly-Install-Guide/index.md

 7TV - [https://github.com/GabeEddyT/chatterino2/releases/tag/nightly-build-7TV](https://github.com/GabeEddyT/chatterino2/releases/tag/nightly-build-7TV)

 ### Dankerino
-While Dankerino does not have a specific third-party addition, like the prior 2 versions, it has many quality of life additions that may not have been accepted to the main version of Chatterino.
+While Dankerino does not have a specific third-party addition, like the prior 2 versions, it has many quality of life additions that may not have been accepted to the main version of Chatterino
 More information can be found [here.](https://github.com/Mm2PL/dankerino#readme)

 Dankerino supports both Normal and 7TV by offering the ability to disable 7TV